 Take it outside

-Rent a kayak from Stillwater Adventures in Virden and head out to secluded Salt Lake near Lenore for a paddle.
+Rent a kayak from StillWater Adventures in Virden and head out to secluded Salt Lake near Lenore for a paddle.
 For longer jaunts, a visit to Oak Lake Beach (just 28 km from Virden) ensures that you’ll see a stunning sunset too.

-Stay in the Oak Lake area some golf at the 18-hole Oak Island that snakes around wetlands then through stands of old oaks.
-Virden Wellview Golf Club was Manitoba’s first golf course and continues to present nine challenging hole for enthusiasts.
+Stay in the Oak Lake area for some golf at the 18-hole Oak Island that snakes around wetlands then through stands of old oaks.
+Virden Wellview Golf Club was Manitoba’s first golf course and continues to present nine challenging holes for enthusiasts.
 The Elkhorn Golf & Country Club is just south of the town of Elkhorn, providing yet another option for duffers.

 There are more than 80 vehicles on display in the Manitoba Antique Auto Museum in Elkhorn.
 It’s a must for car buffs to be sure, but it’s much more than that.
 Quirky memorabilia abounds, parked side-by-side with a horse-drawn hearse on skis and old timey rides dating back to the early 1900s.

 The Virden Pioneer Home Museum has found a home in an 1888 Victorian beauty that sits in what was once the wealthiest neighbourhood in Virden.
 Each of the tiny rooms holds snapshots into the ways of life in the Canadian west.
 There’s a ladies’ chamber, dedicated sewing room, nursery, hard-working kitchen and a parlour—each outfitted with pieces of the past.

 • Dave Rockola, inventor of the juke box